nylormysterious/eat-in-web/README.md

-#this is my restraunt website named GOVINDA'S BISTRO made from html css
+# this is my restaurant website named GOVINDA'S BISTRO made from html css